Oghma-Infinium/Vagabond-Remastered/Documentation/CONFIG.md

 Below are the list of mods you will find under the `OPTIONAL ADDONS` separator in MO2.
- 1. `ENB Frame Generation`: This mod requires a GPU that supports DirectX 12. **MUST DISABLE SMOOTH MOTION IN NVIDIA APP OR THE GAME CRASHES** (both global and program settings)
- 2. `ENB Anti-Aliasing - AMD FSR 3.1 - NVIDIA DLAA`: This mod requires a GPU that supports DirectX 12.
-It automatically enables correct AA type depending on your GPU brand.
- 3. `Force 1080p resolution`: As the name implies, this mod can be enabled to force the game run on 1080p.
+ 1. `Force 1080p resolution`: As the name implies, this mod can be enabled to force the game run on 1080p.
 Intended as optional performance boost for those with 1440p or 4K screens. **DOES NOT WORK TOGETHER WITH FRAME GENERATION, WILL CAUSE A BLACK SCREEN**
- 5. `AVX 512 for HDT-SMP`: This mod contains the AVX512 version of the [Faster HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339) `.dll` file compatible with the list.
+ 2. `AVX 512 for HDT-SMP`: This mod contains the AVX512 version of the [Faster HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339) `.dll` file compatible with the list.
 It is ***highly*** suggested that you try out this addon if you have a CPU that supports AVX-512 instruction.
 If you do not know if your CPU supports AVX-512, then google it or use a tool like HWinfo. **ENABLING THIS MOD WITH AN INCOMPATIBLE CPU WILL EITHER CRASH YOUR GAME OR BREAK ALL SMP**.

-Beyond what I can easily offer, you may want to consider reducing the `iShadowMapResolution` from `2048` to `1024` or `512` in the `profiles/Vagabond Remastered/skyrimprefs.ini`.
+Beyond what I can easily offer, you may want to consider reducing the `iShadowMapResolution` from `4096` to `2048` or `1024` in the `profiles/Vagabond Remastered/skyrimprefs.ini`.

 >[!CAUTION]
 >**DO NOT** use tools such as [Bethini](https://www.nexusmods.com/site/mods/631)!
 The `.ini` files have already been extensively tweaked, and many of the preconfigured settings set by these tools are not optimized for the list.